kileader/advanced-java-projects/README.md

-# projects-startup
+# projects
-This is the startup project for Advanced Java.
+These are the files for Kevin Leader's coursework in Advanced Java at MATC in Spring 2020.